MaxGastelum/Java-Task-Management-System-Using-Custom-Data-Structures/README.md

 # Java-Task-Management-System-Using-Custom-Data-Structures
 This program runs a task management system using custom data structures.
+The custom data structures incorporated include Linked Lists, Stacks, and Queues.
+These data structures were created in part with Dr. Amlan Chatterjee in a Data Structures course at CSUDH.
+The program offers certain functionalities that are displayed in the included pdf.
+These include adding new tasks, removing tasks, marking tasks as complete, and sorting tasks.
+The user is also able to undo the last add, removal, or completion of a task.